-Your homeowners insurance policy has a big job: To protect your biggest investment in a world prone to unpredictable perils: wind storms, wildfires, and lightning strikes, to name a few.
+Your homeowner’s insurance policy has a big job… to protect your biggest investment in a world prone to unpredictable perils like wind storms, wildfires, lightning strikes, and many other threats.

 How you build your homeowners policy will help determine how it performs, but you’ll also want to partner with an insurance company you can trust.

 Home insurance costs will vary depending on several factors, such as:

 - How much coverage you choose

 - What building materials were used to build your home, such as wood, stone, stucco, and brick